 The Midwest JRT Club

 is a regional affiliate of the Jack Russell Terrier Club of America.
-Established as an affiliate in 1992, the club's primary mission is preserving and protecting the working characteristics of the Jack Russell Terrier.
+Accepted as an affiliate on October 16, 1992, the club's primary mission is preserving and protecting the working characteristics of the Jack Russell Terrier.
 Striving to foster an inclusive environment, the club invites owners of all dog breeds, especially those commonly referred to as earthdogs, to participate in its activities.

 in the Midwest JRT Club is offered to anyone willing and able to support the Jack Russell Terrier Club of America and the Midwest JRT Clubs mission to preserve and protect the Jack Russell Terrier.
 JRTCA Membership, a Jack Russell Terrier, or any dog ownership, is neither required nor necessary.
 Club membership is a January through December membership.
 The membership roles include applicants scattered across the United States and Canada in addition to its core constituency from Illinois, Indiana, and Wisconsin.

 Club ActivityThe Midwest JRT Club offers year-round activities, most often the 3rd weekend of the month.
 The snowy winter month options are indoor activities such as JRT friendly parties and meetings.
 Spring and Fall is the most probable time to find members engaged at a breed education event or participating in a JRT racing demonstration.
 Summertime brings Club sponsored terrier fun days and its annual JRTCA-sanctioned trial, Summer Celebration.
 Summer Celebration, is held the third weekend in August, at the historic Sandwich Fairgrounds in Sandwich, Illinois.
 The canine extravaganza is open to all canine breeds.
 In addition to the core JRTCA Trial events, a plethora of alternate canine performance challenges are offered, all conducted in the "tail-gate" atmosphere that typifies a Jack Russell terrier trial.